-- Dr. Ishwar has served as Vice President-Marketing & Technology of the Company since January 2010. - Mr. Losch has served as Vice President-Sales & Distribution of the Company since January 2010. - Ms. Neel has served as Vice President-Corporate Affairs of the Company since April 2000. - Mr. Pinkham has served as Vice President-Tube and Wire Products of the Company since September 2018.
-Prior to that, he served as Vice President-Manufacturing of the Company since March 2008. - Mr. Strobel has served as Vice President-Operations of the Company since September 2018.
+Dr. Ishwar has served as Vice President-Marketing & Technology of the Company since January 2010.

+Mr. Losch has served as Vice President-Sales & Distribution of the Company since January 2010.

+Ms. Neel has served as Vice President-Corporate Affairs of the Company since April 2000.

+Mr. Pinkham has served as Vice President-Tube and Wire Products of the Company since September 2018.
+Prior to that, he served as Vice President-Manufacturing of the Company since March 2008.

+Mr. Strobel has served as Vice President-Operations of the Company since September 2018.
 Prior to that, he was a consultant to manufacturing companies through his company Silver Eagle Consulting.
-Mr. Strobel was also Senior Vice President and Chief Technology Officer of Carpenter Technology Corporation from June 2015 to August 2016 and Senior Vice President Operations of Carpenter Technology from September 2011 to June 2015. - Mr. Van Bibber has served as Controller and Chief Accounting Officer of the Company since December 2012. - Mr. Young has served as Vice President & Chief Information Officer of the Company since November 2005.
+Mr. Strobel was also Senior Vice President and Chief Technology Officer of Carpenter Technology Corporation from June 2015 to August 2016 and Senior Vice President - Operations of Carpenter Technology from September 2011 to June 2015.